SRI-CSL/trio-quicly/quicly_specification.md

 **Client → Server (Initial):**

 * Long Header, Version = `0x51554c59`.
+* Frames:
+    * CONFIG (possibly empty TLV list if defaults are used).
+    * Application STREAM data (optional).
-* Frames: CONFIG (possibly empty TLV list), application STREAM data (optional), padding to reach the configured target.
+    * PADDING to reach the configured target.

 The INITIAL packet from the client to the server contains at a minimum a CONFIG frame, which could be empty (Length = 0 or omitted).
 This is because the original QUIC specification requires a payload of at least 1 byte.

 **Server → Client (First Response):**

+* Long Header, Version = `0x51554c59`.
+* Frames:
     * ACK for the client Initial.
-* CONFIG-ACK with effective parameters (optional if defaults used).
+    * CONFIG-ACK with effective parameters (empty list if defaults used).
+    * NEW_CONNECTION_ID (optional).
-* NEW_CONNECTION_ID (optional), application STREAM data (optional).
+    * Application STREAM data (optional).

-After the server’s first response, both endpoints consider the connection established and SHOULD use Short Header packets.
+After the server’s first response, the client responds with an ACK frame for the server's INITIAL.
+When both endpoints have received an ACK of their INITIAL packet, they consider the connection established and SHOULD use Short Header packets.

 # Address Validation and Amplification {#address-validation-and-amplification}